 When a person has developed opioid use disorder, any attempt to stop using these substances can quickly trigger intense withdrawal symptoms.
 Medication-assisted treatment, or MAT, incorporates the use of certain prescription medications to help individuals end their use of opioids without experiencing the physical or psychological distress of withdrawal.

-When you take part in medication-assisted treatment at a comprehensive treatment center (CTC) or an integrated treatment center (ITC), you’ll meet with an experienced healthcare provider to determine which medication is best for you.
+When you take part in medication-assisted treatment at a comprehensive treatment center (CTC), you’ll meet with an experienced healthcare provider to determine which medication is best for you.
 This compassionate professional will assess your symptoms, discuss your options with you, and answer any questions you may have.

 Depending on a variety of factors, you may receive a prescription for methadone, Suboxone, buprenorphine, or naltrexone.
 Each of these medications has been approved by the U.S. Food and Drug Administration (FDA) for use in licensed medication-assisted treatment programs, and studies have determined that they are all safe for both short- and long-term use when taken as directed.

 These medications prevent the onset of cravings and other symptoms of opioid withdrawal, yet they do not elicit the disorienting high opioid use produces.
-Thus, when you take an approved prescription medication as directed while you’re receiving care at a CTC or an ITC, you can work, attend school, drive a car, and otherwise fully engage in a healthy and productive lifestyle.
+Thus, when you take an approved prescription medication as directed while you’re receiving care at a CTC, you can work, attend school, drive a car, and otherwise fully engage in a healthy and productive lifestyle.

 Discover how counseling works in conjunction with medication-assisted treatment to help adults achieve long-term recovery from opioid addiction